 The wearable live transcription tablet idea came to us as one of these solutions.
 We always strive for all team members to have equal access and full participation in team meetings.
 Julie is fluent in ASL, while most of the team are ASL-challenged.
 So when Google Accessibility gave us early access to the experimental release of Live Transcribe, we were eager to see if it could enhance our meetings.

 But how to do so while keeping hands free for typing or signing?
-Two bulldog clips and one old design conference lanyard later, and the DIY Live Transcription tablet was born.
+Two bulldog clips, a Lenovo Android tablet, and one old design conference lanyard later, and the DIY Live Transcription tablet was born.

 It worked so well at work that Julie has incorporated the tablet use into her daily life.
 Here’s Julie on her experience: